menu

 I bring it up because with all the buyouts currently we have people who are similarly assigning a new price to cards they themselves bought out.
 This is a free society and they are welcome to do as they please (regardless of anyone's opinion on the matter).
 But they do so with no information regarding the market demand, which has likely dropped due to this artificial price spike.

 They are in fact gambling on the thought that the market demand will remain close to the same that it was pre-spike (but it almost assuredly will not).
 So now they are stuck holding cards they have priced (artificially) and hoping demand catches up.
-For those interested, here is the price graph for Magus of the Moat.
+For those interested, here is the price graph for Moat.

 moat spike graph